 In recent years, ERs have gained increasing significance in the agri-food business sector.
-The agrifood industry, given its extensive supply chain operations and environmental impact, faces mounting pressure to adopt sustainable practices.
-Within the agri-food supply chain context, this shift has demanded a greater focus on implementing GSCM practices through CSR [1].
-Effective GSCM practices not only allow enterprises to realize economic benefits but also provide them with competitive advantages, contributing to the sustainable development of the social economy [2].
-Similarly, CSR entails integrating social and environmental concerns into business operations, often extending beyond legal obligations [3].
+The agri-food industry, given its extensive supply chain operations and environmental impact, faces mounting pressure to adopt sustainable practices.
+Within the agri-food supply into business operations, often extending beyond legal obligations [3].
 This concept has become especially vital in the agri-food sector due to its significant environmental and social impacts [4].
 Therefore, there is an urgent need to examine the relationships between ERs, GSCM, and CSR in this context.

-^{} e-mail: dengrc2023@163.com
+\ e-mail: dengrc2023@163.com